KStocky/ShaderTestFramework/docs/Tutorial.md

 1. Windows 10 Version 1909 (OS build 18363.1350) or greater - This is due to a dependency on the [DirectX Agility SDK](https://devblogs.microsoft.com/directx/gettingstarted-dx12agility/)
 2. Visual Studio 2022 17.2 - This is due to the project making use of several C++23 features e.g. [Deducing This](https://devblogs.microsoft.com/cppblog/cpp23-deducing-this/)
-3. [CMake 3.25](https://cmake.org/download/) - Shader Test Framework's cmake scripts make use of [PROPAGATE](https://cmake.org/cmake/help/latest/command/return.html) which came in 3.25
+3. [CMake 3.25](https://cmake.org/download/) - Shader Test Framework's CMake scripts make use of [PROPAGATE](https://cmake.org/cmake/help/latest/command/return.html) which came in 3.25
-4. A working internet connection on first build - This is due to the cmake scripts downloading all of the dependencies of the project.
+4. A working internet connection on the first build - This is due to the CMake scripts downloading all of the dependencies of the project.

 ## Optional Requirements

 1. [PIX on Windows](https://devblogs.microsoft.com/pix/download/) - This is not required.
 However, it is recommended.
-The framework is able to take pix captures of your test runs.
+The framework can take pix captures of your test runs.
 This will allow you to be able to debug your shader code.
 Very useful for tracking down the cause of a failing test.
 2. A testing framework - [Catch2](https://github.com/catchorg/Catch2) is the recommended framework and all examples will use it.
 However, most other frameworks should be ok.
 NOTE: [MS Unit Testing Framework](https://learn.microsoft.com/en-us/visualstudio/test/writing-unit-tests-for-c-cpp?view=vs-2022) is not likely to work.
-Shader Test Framework depends on being able to copy dlls (e.g the DirectX Agility SDK dlls) to the location of the executable being run.
+Shader Test Framework depends on being able to copy DLLs (e.g. the DirectX Agility SDK DLLs) to the location of the executable being run.
 Microsoft's testing framework does not produce an exe.
-It produces a dll which is picked up by the testing framework's exe which is located in the installation of Visual Studio.
+It produces a DLL which is picked up by the testing framework's exe which is located in the installation of Visual Studio.

 ## Getting Shader Test Framework